 Frequently Asked Questions:

-- Do you offer in-person, video, or phone sessions?
+- Do you offer in-person or video sessions?

 - How long is an appointment?

-Each session lasts one clinical hour (53 minutes)
+Each therapy session lasts one clinical hour (53 minutes).

 - How do I pay for my session?

-All clients will input their credit card information in the secure Client Portal.
-Credit cards will be billed the morning of your session for your full private pay fee or the co-pay/deductible required by your health plan.
-Please note that clients are 100% responsible for any fees not paid by their insurance company.
+All clients securely store a credit card in the client portal.
+Cards are charged the morning of your session for the private-pay fee or the copay/deductible required by your insurance plan.
+Clients are responsible for any fees not covered by insurance.

 - Can I use a FSA/HSA card?